RaniaSalama/DynamicGraphVisualizationTool/Readme -Jar.txt

 		Instead of adding all the neighbors of node n to the BFS queue, node n sorts its neighbors according to their distortion measure from the highest to the lowest and only add the top k unvisited neighbors to the BFS queue (k was set to 5 in all of our experiments).
 	- Spectral method + BFS with priority queue:
 		Same as the spectral method with BFS, but instead of using a traditional queue, we use a priority queue, where the priority of the node is equal to its distortion value.
 The higher this distortion value, the higher the priority of the node.
+	- Thresholding:
 		Before running each one of the previous methods, we used thresholding, where we sort the vertices from the smallest distortion value to the highest distortion value and then remove the top epson% vertices from the graph and run the rest of the algorithm.
 We have tried to run epson from 0 to 1 with an increase step of 0.1 and report espon that yields the highest evaluation measures.

 	To run spectral method and its variations, type the following:
-		Java -jar SpectralMethodWithThresholding.jar graph1File graph2File energyFunction regionsNumber nodesNumPerRegion baisedk
+		Java -jar spectralMethod.jar graph1File graph2File energyFunction regionsNumber nodesNumPerRegion MATLABFile
 		Where:
 			- graph1File is the file containing graph1 in the standard format, where edges are separated by '-' and each edge contains the id of the source node, id of the target node and weight of the edge separated by comma, for example:
 				1,2,3-2,1,3